Working and Collecting Social Security: What You Need to Know

 The special earnings limit rule

-Under a special Social Security Administration rule—which applies for one year, typically during the first year of retirement—you can receive a full SS check for any whole month you’re retired (regardless of yearly earnings).
+Under a special Social Security Administration rule—which applies for one year, typically during the first year of retirement—you can receive a full Social Security check for any whole month you’re retired (regardless of yearly earnings).
 This rule was created so as to not penalize people who retire mid-year (or later in the year) and have already earned more than the earnings limit prior to retirement.

 You must meet a few qualifications to take advantage of this rule.
 First and foremost, Social Security must consider you “retired”: meaning you’ve passed their monthly earnings test by engaging in only limited or no paid work.
-More specifically, your monthly retirement earnings must not exceed $1,770 if you haven’t yet reached your FRA.
+More specifically, your monthly retirement earnings must not exceed $1,950 if you haven’t yet reached your FRA.
+You also cannot perform substantial self-employment services, meaning devoting more than 45 hours per month to your business (or 15 to 45 hours per month to a business in a “highly skilled” occupation).

-In sum: working and collecting Social Security
+In sum: how working during retirement impacts your Social Security benefits

-If you plan on working and collecting Social Security benefits prior to reaching your full retirement age, it’s helpful to know how your earnings can impact your benefits.
+If you plan on working and collecting Social Security benefits prior to reaching your full retirement age, it’s helpful to know how those earnings can impact your benefits.
 This is precisely where proper planning comes into play—ideally with a financial advisor—so you can determine how to best optimize your Social Security benefits based on your own specific situation.

 FAQs